Before you can configure your SSH deployment targets, they must meet the requirements for a Linux server and the following additional requirements:

 .NET

 Calamari is the command-line tool that is invoked to perform the deployment steps on the deployment target.
-Calamari runs on .NET.
-SSH targets can be configured to use either:
+It runs on .NET and is built as a .NET Core self-contained distributable.

 Python